gentlefitness-www/gentlefitness-www/testimonials.md

 *- Liz Pasca*

 > I love Sam's yoga class – she is always positive, never critical, and takes the time to
-> actually go around the class to adjust our positions and mike sure wee are doing it
+> actually go around the class to adjust our positions and make sure we are doing it
 > right!
 Sam also is good at giving different options depending on ability/injuries so in a
 > mixed ability class everyone can push themselves as far (or not!) as they want to.